 The decision to repossess a vehicle is based on policy-based criteria.
-When a Consumer Loan is approved for repossession, the account is transferred to our repossession team.
-Repossession personnel continue to service the Consumer Loan as it is being assigned to a third party repossession contractor, who works on a contingency fee basis.
-Once a vehicle has been repossessed, the consumer can negotiate to redeem the vehicle, whereupon the vehicle is returned to the consumer in exchange for paying off the Consumer Loan balance; or, where appropriate or if required by law, the vehicle is returned to the consumer Loan is reinstated in exchange for a payment that reduces or eliminates the past due balance.
+When a Consumer Loan is approved for repossession, we continue to service the Consumer Loan while it is being assigned to a third party repossession contractor, who works on a contingency fee basis.
+Once a vehicle has been repossessed, the consumer can negotiate to redeem the vehicle, whereupon the vehicle is returned to the consumer in exchange for paying off the Consumer Loan balance; or, where appropriate or if required by law, the vehicle is returned to the consumer and the Consumer Loan is reinstated in exchange for a payment that reduces or eliminates the past due balance.
 If this process is unsuccessful, the vehicle is sold at a wholesale automobile auction.
 Prior to sale, the vehicle is typically inspected by a representative at the auction who provides repair and reconditioning recommendations.
 Alternatively, our remarketing representatives may inspect the vehicle directly.
 Our remarketing representatives then authorize any repair and reconditioning work in order to maximize the net sale proceeds at auction.